 The Plastic Experiment

-The Plastic Experiment is a short film that brings awareness to plastic pollution in our oceans.
-Fourteen year old Santa Barbara surfer, Decker McAllister, acts as the narrator and guides the viewer through a detailed look at the problem, and some simple solutions, to plastic pollution.
-The film follows Santa Babrara families that have participated in the 30 day Plastic Experiment to reduce the size of their personal plastic footprint.
+Fourteen year old Santa Barbara surfer, Decker McAllister, acts as the narrator in this short film that guides the viewer through a detailed look at the problem of plastic pollution in our oceans, and some simple solutions.
+The film follows Santa Barbara families participating in the 30 day Plastic Experiment to reduce the size of their personal plastic footprint.
 [Remake 2012]

-[Original 2010] Inspired by his love for the ocean and discovering the issue of plastic pollution, Surf Happens owner, Chris Keet created a way to spread awareness in his own community: The Plastic Experiment.
-Watch as friends and business acquaintances save all their plastic for 30 days to raise awareness.
-Also see how Surf Happens turns the 2010 Rincon Classic into a more sustainable, plastic free event with the theme 'Be Green to the Queen'.
-Learn about the problem and simple actions we can all take to Reduce Our Use.
+The Plastic Experiment [Original 2010] Inspired by his love for the ocean and discovering the issue of plastic pollution, Surf Happens Premier Surf School owner, Chris Keet, created The Plastic Experiment to spread awareness in his own community: Watch as friends and business acquaintances save all their plastic for 30 days, and see how Surf Happens turns the 2010 Rincon Classic into a more sustainable, plastic free event with the theme 'Be Green to the Queen'.

 The Story Behind the Film